Parmer County License Hearing Guide

 • Fees: The reinstatement fee varies but is typically around $125.

-• Classes/programs that must be completed: Depending on the circumstances of your case, you may be required to complete a DUI education program or substance abuse treatment program as a condition of reinstating your license.
+• Classes/programs that must be completed: You will likely be required to complete a DUI education program as part of your sentence.

 Special Programs